-Azure AD Connect is a software tool used to connect an existing on-premises environment to Azure AD and maintains the synchronization of objects from both environments (Users & Computers).
+Azure AD Connect is a software tool used to connect an existing on-premises environment to Azure AD and maintains the synchronization of objects from both environments.

 Before we start this tutorial, make sure that you already have an Azure AD tenant set up ahead of time.
 Check this link from a previous article to see how it's done.

-On the next page, we insert the credentials of the Domain Administrator of our on-premises environment.
+Next, insert the credentials of the Domain Administrator of your on-premises environment.

-The Installation and synchronization process can take up to about 5 - 10 minutes depending on the size of Active directory objects you have in your on-premises environment, so grab yourself a cup of coffee.
+The Installation and synchronization process can take up to about 5 - 10 minutes depending on the size of Active directory objects you have in your on-premises environment.

-Next, we can be able to see our users in the portal.
-I had only one user and can confirm that from the source column, which shows Windows Server AD on Peter Trizzy Matovu.
+Next, you will be able to see your users in the portal.
+I had only one user and you can confirm that from the source column, which shows Windows Server AD on user Peter Trizzy Matovu.